Workstation FAQ

 • Dell uses Nvidia Quadro and AMD Pro WX cards as the base options.

-• RSS recommends Nvidia cards as they are the owner and developer of the CUDA programming language and the driver compatibility for Windows and Linux seem more stable and up-to-date, compared to AMD.
+• RSS recommends Nvidia cards as they are the owner and developer of the CUDA programming language and the driver compatibility for Windows and Linux seem more stable and up-to-date, compared to AMD but AMD is gaining ground.

 • CUDA/Gaming/Tesla cards range from $800 to $12,000.